 This Editors' Choice is perfect for those seeking a backpack that will store all their electronics as well as other gear such as gym clothing or last-minute groceries.

-Take this top pick for gadget lovers anywhere in the city that you love to work and play.
+Take this testers' favorite anywhere in the city that you love to work and play.

 The Incase Icon offers decent laptop protection.
 The separate side-access laptop pocket accommodates computers both small and large (up to 15 -inches).
 The main laptop compartment lies across the back of the pack, with 1.5 inches of padding buffering from the back of the user.
 The separate tablet compartment is a nice feature.
 Sadly, this backpack lacks a suspension system to keep the laptop off the bottom of the bag.

 The side-access zip compartment keeps computers up to 15" in place.
 Our laptops didn't move around, especially when loaded down with other items (i.e., groceries or gym clothes).
 Also, the soft lining avoids abrasion on the exterior of the computer.

 The faux-fur lined laptop compartment features convenient side access.
 It fits up to a 15-inch MacBook Pro.
 Shown here is an 11-inch MacBook Air.

 Even though the amount of foam padding is beyond sufficient at the back, we didn't like that the bottom of the pack contained next to no padding.
 When putting down the pack, the computer doesn't hit the ground because the compartment in the back tapers to a fine point to keep it off the ground.
 There is also a buffer zone where the padded part of the bag comes to an end before the bottom of the pack.
 However, a super small and thin laptop might slip past this tapering point to sit on the bottom of the bag.
 This bag could be made better with a small securing system or even a little more padding on the bottom of the bag.